joafalves/Gibbo2D/README.md

 IMPORTANT NOTICE
 =======

-Altouhgh this project is still available for open source development, the official team is now working with complete focus on the Scarlett Game Studio.
+Although this project is still available for open source development, the official team is now working with complete focus on the Scarlett Game Studio.

 Links:
 - (Page) https://scarlett.anlagehub.com/